carlobifulco/immunoscore_results/README.md

 immunoscore_results
 ===================

-Imumunoscore results aggregator
+Imumunoscore results aggregator:

-- Extracts results from definiens analysis directory
+- Extracts and aggregates results from the definiens immunoscore plugin to enable validation of region of interest selection and of hotspots
-- Uploads results to a mongo database
+- Uploads results to a nosql database (mongodb)

-- Enables exporting of results as:
+Enables exporting of results as:

-  - Data directory containing essential files for review
+- Properly structured data directory containing essential files for review
 - As a CSV statistics summary file containing datasets for further analysis (e.g. R)